krzysztofkadela/Geography-or-Biology/README.md

       * Unselect all selected answers.

    * Function function submitAnswer()
-      * function using property '.forEach' checks which answer has been selected and assigns the id value to the 'answer' variable.
+      * Function using property '.forEach' checks which answer has been selected and assigns the id value to the 'answer' variable.

+   * Function displayScore(score, name)
+      * The function takes two parameters 'score' - good answers and 'name' the player's name.
+      * If the value of 'name' is an empty string, it sets the player's name to 'Player', otherwise it outputs the name provided by the user.
+      * The next condition checks the number of correct answers and, depending on the result, displays the equivalent comment.

+   * Function restartGame()
      *
 ---
 ## Technologies used in the project: